Gameloft Montreal: 2016-2021: Difficulties

-Gameloft Montreal then experienced several commercial setbacks from 2016, notably with Modern Combat Versus (2017), Dungeon Hunter Champions (2018) and Overdrive City (2019), three online games whose servers were shut down after a few years, due to a lack of audience reach.
-Unlike other Gameloft studios that underwent major restructuring during this period, Gameloft Montreal was not subject to mass layoffs.
+From 2016 to 2021, Gameloft Montreal experienced several commercial setbacks.
+For example, multiple online games (Modern Combat Versus (2017), Dungeon Hunter Champions (2018), Overdrive City (2019) ans Endless Survival(2020)) had their servers shut down after poor commercial performance.
+Unlike other Gameloft studios that underwent major restructuring and closures during this period, Gameloft Montreal was not subject to mass layoffs.

+In 2017, the studio also released a new installment in the Gangstar series, titled Gangstar: New Orleans.
+Although it did not experience the same level of commercial hardship as the four aforementioned titles, the game achieved lower commercial results than to its predecessor, Gangstar: Vegas.
+As of 2026, the game’s servers remain operational; however, it no longer receives content updates, unlike Gangstar: Vegas, which continues to be regularly updated.

 In 2021, the studio released Lego Star Wars: Castaways exclusively on Apple Arcade.
 The game has generally received very good reviews.

 Since 2022: Major relaunch following the transition to PC and console games

 In September 2022, Gameloft Montreal launched Disney Dreamlight Valley as an early access title on computers and consoles.
-The game far exceeded commercial expectations, so much so that Gameloft's overall revenue jumped 48% in the July–September 2022 period compared to the previous year.
-At the same time, the game received very good feedback, with an average of 90% positive on Steam.
+The game far exceeded commercial expectations; Gameloft's overall revenue jumped 48% in the July–September 2022 period compared to the previous year.
+As of July 2026, just over 90% of Steam reviews are positive.
+The game, sold as a paid product, offers microtransactions for cosmetic items.

-Following this success, the entire group shifted its focus to computer and console games, with Gameloft Montreal transforming into a studio 100% dedicated to such platforms.
+Following the success of Disney Dreamlight Valley, Gameloft Montreal focused on developing computer and console games.

+In 2023, Gameloft announced a physical edition of Disney Dreamlight Valley.
+Physical editions of Gameloft Montreal games had not been distributed since Dungeon Hunter: Alliance, which released on the PlayStation Vita in 2011.

-In 2024, Gameloft Montreal announced it would be developing a game set in the Dungeons & Dragons universe, without giving a specific release date.
+In 2024, Gameloft Montreal announced it would be developing a game set in the Dungeons & Dragons universe, without providing a specific release date.
 The game will be released on computers and consoles.

-In 2025, Gameloft announce that Disney Dreamlight Valley had become the most successful title ever produced by Gameloft Montreal, and even by Gameloft, generating over $300 million.
-In November of the same year, the Montréal studio released the game’s third expansion, featuring numerous new items, an expanded world map, a new storyline, and the long-awaited addition of horses.
+In 2025, Gameloft announced that Disney Dreamlight Valley had become the most successful title ever produced by Gameloft Montreal and entire company itself, generating over $300 million.
+In November of that year, Gameloft Montreal released the game's third expansion, Wishblossom Ranch, featuring new items, an expanded world map, a new storyline, and the addition of horses in the game.

+In 2026, the studio continues hiring for its Dungeons & Dragons game, targeting Early Access in the second half of 2027, while developing a new open-world survival IP (for PC and consoles) and continuing updates for Disney Dreamlight Valley.

+Gameloft Montreal games

+Gameloft Montreal has produced more than 50 video games.
+Several games released between 2013 and 2020 are no longer playable because the servers have closed (see the dedicated paragraph in the History section).
+The oldest Gameloft Montreal game that requires a connection to servers and is still open is Gangstar Vegas (2013).
+The studio's most successful title is Disney Dreamlight Valley (early access in 2022, full release in 2023).
+The biggest franchise created by Gameloft Montreal is Asphalt, which is now managed by Gameloft Barcelona.